Aprilia AF1: Aprilia AF1 50

-The Aprilia AF1 50 was released in 1986 and is equipped with a 49.7 cm³ 2-stroke liquid-cooled single-cylinder engine with an automatic mixer and 4-speed gearbox.
+The Aprilia AF1 50 was released in 1986 and is equipped with a 49.7 cm3 2-stroke liquid-cooled single-cylinder engine with an automatic mixer and 4-speed gearbox.

-The engine was a Minarelli RV 3-4 fed by a Dell'Orto SHA 14/12 carburetor, without a balancing shaft and having 4 gears (later the fourth was blocked because by law a moped had to have a maximum number of 3 relationships).
+The engine was a Minarelli RV 3-4 fed by a Dell'Orto SHA 14/12 carburetor, without a balancing shaft and having 4 gears (later the fourth was blocked because by law a moped had to have a maximum number of 3 gears).
 This bike combined a fairly gritty high-speed engine with a chassis worthy of a racing bike, it had 2 disc brakes, a central pivot telehydraulic fork, a hydraulic mono-shock absorber, and a high-strength steel double beam frame.

-This engine was fitted with the Aprilia AF1 50 Project 108, produced until 1988, then replaced by the AF1 50 Replica in 1989, with a new livery, and with the addition of the number 4 on the tail, and the Aprilia AF1 50 Futura first series, until in 1992 the last model of Aprilia AF1 came out, the 50 Futura Sport Pro which was equipped with an engine with insertion in the crankcase and balancing countershaft, called Minarelli AM3, always with the limitation of the three gears, powered by a Dell 'carburetor ortho SHA 12/14.
+This engine was fitted with the Aprilia AF1 50 Project 108, produced until 1988, then replaced by the AF1 50 Replica in 1989, with a new livery, and with the addition of the number 4 on the tail, and the Aprilia AF1 50 Futura first series, until in 1992 the last model of Aprilia AF1 came out, the 50 Futura Sport Pro which was equipped with an engine with insertion in the crankcase and balancing countershaft, called Minarelli AM3, always with the limitation of the three gears, powered by a Dell'ortho SHA 12/14 carburetor.

 In 1993 the AF1 was replaced by the Aprilia RS 50, which mounted a 5-speed engine, the Minarelli AM5.